One Month in Vietnam: A Complete Itinerary

 Vietnam is a country of diversity: Chaotic cities and sleepy rural villages.
 Mountains and beaches, palm trees and pines.

 We drove a motorbike through jungles and misty mountain passes, were invited into a home in a rural village, learned how to cook some tasty Vietnamese dishes, and rang in the new year on our own private beach.

-Vietnam is a country that surprised us in every way, and we can’t wait for you to experience its flavors and sounds and warmth for yourself.
+Vietnam is a country that surprised us in every way, and we can’t wait for you to experience its flavors, sounds, and warmth for yourself.

 Before you travel to Vietnam

-Get a Vietnam visa: This process is a bit more complicated than other countries in Southeast Asia.
+This process is a bit more complicated than other countries in Southeast Asia.
 Lucky for you, we’ve laid out all the steps you need to take before planning your travels to Vietnam.